rgreenblatt/cs1690_handout/uthreads.md

 Unfortunately, adding preemption to your code does not "just work."
 Some routines (think about mutexes) must run to completion without yielding the processor.
-Use the `uthread_nopreempt_on/off` functions to maintain the correctness of key functions.
-There may be cases with nested preemption;
+Use the `uthread_nopreempt_on/off` functions to maintain the correctness of key functions by disabling/enabling preemption.
+In general, it is safest to disable preemption for long as possible within your functions (but don't forget to re-enable it before every `return`!).
-we deal with this by letting each thread keep track of its own no_prempt_count.
+There may also be cases with nested preemption; we deal with this by letting each thread keep track of its own no_prempt_count.

 Dealing with Dead Threads: The Reaper
 -------------------------------------